okdshin/Fftl/README.md

 Fftl
 =====
-Fftl is simple C++ template FFT library.
+Fftl is a simple C++ template FFT library.

 HowToUse
 ---------